 I was visiting the Fishing Creek Cemetery in search of a baseball player who rests among the stones.
-The small rural cemetery was one of the last places I would have thought to look for a famous athlete in, but in the shadows of the trees surrounding the cemetery, I discovered Don Hoak’s resting place.
+The small rural cemetery in north-central Pennsylvania was one of the last places I would have considered looking for the resting place of a famous athlete.
+Yet in the shadows of the trees surrounding the cemetery, I discovered the grave of baseball’s Don Hoak.
 Note: More about Don Hoak can be found here: Don Hoak.

-I finished playing my respects before I decided to examine the inscriptions on other tombstones within the small, sacred plot of land.
-I had read a number of them before one caught my attention.
+I finished paying my respects before wandering about the small plot of land to examine the inscriptions on other tombstones.
+I had read a number of the memorials before one caught my attention.
 I knew I had encountered the name Amandon Baker before, but at the moment I could not place where I knew the name.

-With the connection not immediately popping into my mind, I took a couple pictures of his stone before waking back to the vehicle where my parents waited.
+With the connection not immediately coming to me, I took a couple pictures of his stone before walking back to the vehicle where my parents waited.

 “Who did you find?” mom asked as I sat down.

 “Amandon Baker,” I replied.
 “The name sounds familiar, but I don’t know offhand where I know the name from.”

 “He was the first adult burial in the cemetery,” mom announced a couple seconds later as she looked up from her phone.

 “I’m not sure that’s why his name is familiar,” I laughed.

 “Oh, this is interesting,” mom spoke as she scrolled through the articles that appeared when she searched for his name.
 “Here’s an article that states he haunts the cemetery.
 His ghost was seen carrying his boots.”